 - User Involvement: not like a traditional waterfall model, which requires design team to discuss with users what options or implementations could be needed and plan specifications around those concepts, a rapid prototype allows users to truly use the code and supply feedback on a live system, instead of attempting to provide abstract evaluations of a design document.

-- Feasibility: Prototyping permits the development team to quickly valuate the feasibility of a very complicated or risky component right out of the gate.
-By recognizing and working on complicated systems early within the development life cycle, the software are a lot of sturdy, less erring, and higher structured for future style additions.
+- Feasibility: Prototyping permits the development team to quickly evaluate the feasibility of a very complicated or risky component right out of the gate.
+By recognizing and working on complicated systems early within the development life cycle, the software is a lot of sturdy, less erring, and higher structured for future style additions.

 - Error Reduction & Debugging: With rapid prototype releases throughout a project, it’s way more possible that errors are each discovered (and later on squashed) so much earlier in the development cycle than with a typical waterfall approach.